xMohammadAsimx/Practice/README.md

 Step 9 - After making some changes you have to again git add, then check git status and the git commit and then finally push the code

 Step 10 - git add . -- Make all the files that are untracked tracked.

+Step 11 - Created a file .gitignore using GUI Interface of Github and then git pull origin main to our local VS Code.

+Step 12 - .gitignore -- If you want to ignore some files to be committed then you can add them in gitignore